13.4. Assessing newness and distinctiveness: Test for newness

 • The comparison is to be made against a single design (see LED Technologies v Elecspess [2008] FCA 1941 at para 12).

 • The newness test relates to the appearance of the design, not the overall impression.
-This means that a visual feature of the design that is not present in the citation is enough to establish newness of the design – even though it may have no effect on the overall impression created by the design.
+This means that a visual feature of the design that is not present in the citation is enough to establish newness of the design – even though it may have minimal effect on the overall impression created by the design.

 • The ‘familiar person’ or ‘informed user’ concept has no role to play in assessing newness.
 The test is one of strict identicality.